 - Are pets allowed in the halls?

-- How do I know when a university payment is due?
+- How do I know when a housing payment is due?

 - How do I know if I qualify for a fee postponement?

-- Will the triple room be larger than a double room?
+- Are triple rooms larger than double rooms?

 No, triple rooms are the same size as double rooms.
-We accommodate three sets of furniture by lofting two of the three beds.
+We accommodate three sets of furniture by lofting 2 of the 3 beds.

 - Will I be asked to leave my Residential Learning Community if I change my major?